US Crypto Per-Wallet Cost Basis: Rev. Proc. 2024-28 (2026)

 | 2026 onward | Adjusted basis reporting phases in |

-For 2025 the IRS gets proceeds; basis reporting follows.
-The gap makes accurate per-wallet basis and a sound safe-harbor allocation important before the basis-reporting layer arrives and starts cross-checking your numbers — the same "reconcile before the data lands" logic as DAC8 in the EU.
+For 2025 the IRS receives proceeds; basis reporting follows.
+That gap makes accurate per-wallet basis and a sound safe-harbor allocation important before the basis-reporting layer arrives and starts cross-checking your numbers, the same "reconcile before the data lands" logic as DAC8 in the EU.

 The non-compliance trap

-Continuing to compute basis from a universal pool after 1 January 2025 produces a figure that does not match the required method and that phased 1099-DA reporting will increasingly contradict.
-The compliant path is: safe-harbor allocation as of 1 Jan 2025, then per-wallet tracking thereafter (see cost-basis methods).
+Continuing to compute basis from a universal pool after 1 January 2025 produces a figure that does not match the required method and that the phased 1099-DA reporting will increasingly contradict.
+The compliant path is a safe-harbor allocation as of 1 January 2025, then per-wallet tracking thereafter (see cost-basis methods).

 Practical guidance